 Eight out of nine clinical studies completed.
 The clinical program for Orviglance consists of nine studies - eight phase 1 and 2 studies and one pivotal phase 3 study (SPARKLE).
-The eight phase 1 and 2 studies, including 201 subjects, have been completed.
-SPARKLE has completed enrollment with 85 patients and the final analysis is ongoing with an aim to present headline results mid-year and the full study report before year-end 2023.
-Totally, 286 subjects (healthy volunteers and patients) will contribute to the overall clinical evaluation of Orviglance.
+The eight phase 1 and 2 studies, with 201 subjects, have been completed.
+SPARKLE has completed enrollment with 85 patients.
+In total, 286 subjects (healthy volunteers and patients) will contribute to the overall clinical evaluation of Orviglance.

 Consistent strong efficacy readout and safety profile.
 Overall, the results from the eight completed clinical studies showed that Orviglance was safe and well tolerated with mostly reports of mild and transient adverse events related to the gastrointestinal tract (diarrhea and nausea).
-These studies also showed that diagnostic quality scores were improved after use of Orviglance and provided strong support for that Orviglance is an effective non-gadolinium liver MRI contrast agent.1
+These studies also showed that diagnostic quality scores were improved and provided strong support for Orviglance as an effective non-gadolinium liver MRI contrast agent.1

 Six of the phase 1 and 2 studies were completed before the initiation of the phase 3 program.
-During the past year, a study investigating the effect on the MRI contrast performance in connection with of food intake shortly before administration of Orviglance (food effect study) and another study investigating safety and pharmacokinetics of Orviglance in patients with various degree of liver impairment (hepatic impairment study) were completed.
+In addition, a study investigating the effect on the MRI contrast performance in connection with of food intake shortly before administration of Orviglance (food effect study) and another study investigating safety and pharmacokinetics of Orviglance in patients with various degree of liver impairment (hepatic impairment study) were completed.
 The food effect study demonstrated that the MRI signal enhancement in the liver after a light meal was comparable to fasting conditions.
 The hepatic impairment study demonstrated that there was no renal excretion of Orviglance.
 Excretion is primarily occurring via the liver also in this subgroup of patients.
 No new adverse events were observed in the study.